 You most likely already hold one, two, or maybe three Visa Signature cards in your wallet.
 To see if you have a Visa Signature card, just look at the bottom right corner of your card and it will have “Signature” under the Visa logo.
 Here’s a list of Visa Signature cards:

-One of the best travel cards on the market, with transfer partners like airlines (Southwest, United, British Airways, Etc.), Hotels (IHG, Hyatt), and rail partners (Amtrak), this card is incredibly flexible.
-And, with a sign-up bonus of 40,000 miles, it’s a great way to get closer to a free vacation!
+One of the best travel cards on the market, with transfer partners like airlines (Southwest, United, British Airways, etc.) and hotels (IHG, Hyatt), this card is incredibly flexible.
+And, with a sign-up bonus of 60,000 miles after spending $4,000 in the first 3 months of account opening, it’s a great way to get closer to a free vacation!

 Great benefits, including its categories of “5% cashback,” which change every quarter.
 If you have a Chase Sapphire card, that “cashback” becomes Ultimate Rewards points.